- What is an EDF?

 - in respect of the same child for more than 6 consecutive years;

-A person who has contracted a housing loan, which is secured by a mortgage or fixed charge on immoveable property and which is exclusively for the purchase or construction of his house, may claim a relief in respect of the interest paid on the loan.
+- A person who has contracted a housing loan, which is secured by a mortgage or fixed charge on immoveable property and which is used exclusively for the purchase or construction of his house, may claim a relief in respect of the interest paid on the loan.

+- The relief to be claimed in the EDF is the amount of interest payable in the income year ending 30 June 2017.
 In the case of a couple where neither spouse is a dependent spouse, the relief may be claimed by either spouse or at their option, divide the claim equally between them.

-- a bank, a non-bank deposit taking institution, an insurance company or the Sugar Industry Pension Fund;
+- a bank, a non-bank deposit taking institution, an insurance company, or the Sugar Industry Pension Fund;

 - the Development Bank of Mauritius by its employees; or

-- the Statutory Bodies Family Protection Fund by its members
+- the Statutory Bodies Family Protection Fund by its members.

 - is, at the time the loan is contracted, already the owner of a residential building;